-The rule of the longest tenured English monarch has been that of Queen Victoria, who became Queen June 20, 1837 and who ruled for 63 years, 216 days.
+The rule of the longest tenured English monarch was for Queen Victoria, who became Queen June 20, 1837 and who ruled for 63 years, 216 days.
 She died January 22, 1901.
-Queen Elizabeth II reached the tenured rule time of Queen Victoria on August 22, 2015.
-She was 89 years old then.
-Thereafter, Queen Elizabeth is the longest-reigning British monarch in History!
+Queen Elizabeth II will reach the tenured rule time of Queen Victoria on August 22, 2015.
+She would be 89 years old then.
+Thereafter, should she live to that time, Queen Elizabeth will become the longest-reigning British monarch.

 "Queen Elizabeth II spent her girlhood at Windsor Castle as a safe retreat during World War II, and to this day Windsor Castle England holds a special place in the heart of the royal family.
 She was known to her family as "Lilibet."
-Though the castle was ravaged by fire in1992, five years of restorations have made Windsor Castle one of Britain's major tourist attractions.
+Though the castle was ravaged by fire in1992, five years of restorations have made Windsor Castle one of Britain's major tourist attractions .
 Windsor Castle Tours are available throughout the year, though certain sections of the castle are only open during the busiest travel seasons.
 The luxurious Semi-State Chambers are only open between September and March, and castle enthusiasts may want to plan around these dates.
-Additionally, the Windsor Castle changing of the guard takes place throughout the year, but tourists will note that there is more fanfare involved when the Queen is in residence."
+Additionally,the Windsor Castle changing of the guard takes place throughout the year, but tourists will note that there is more fanfare involved when the Queen is in residence."

 On May 16, 1991, Queen Elizabeth II became the first British monarch to address the United States Congress.
-At the time, I was witnessing this event in the news, I had not yet learned that she and I are related.
-Obviously, she had not yet been informed, as she did not come down to Texas to visit our family here, nor even gave us a phone call!
+At the time I was witnessing this event in the news, I had not yet learned that she and I are relations.
+Obviously, she had not yet been informed, as she did not come down to Texas to visit our family here!